 The National Oil System (Sistema Petrolifero Nacional - hereinafter "SPN") is made up of the following activities: (i) refining of crude oil and petroleum products; (ii) storage of crude oil and petroleum products; (iii) transport of crude oil and petroleum products; (iv) distribution of petroleum products; and (v) sale of crude oil and petroleum products (ss.
-12.1 and 12.2 of DL 244/2015).
-The exercise of these activities falls under a regime of free competition, subject to the caveat that operators do provide a public service (s.
-4.3 DL 244/2015) - meaning, in other words, operators have to comply with public interest principles such as safety, frequency and quality of supply, consumer protection and the promotion of energy efficiency.
+12.1 and 12.2 of DL 31/2006 as amended by DL 244/2015).
+The exercise of these activities falls under a regime of free competition, without prejudice to the observance of the public interest (s.
+4.3 of DL 31/2006 as amended by DL 244/2015) - meaning, in other words, operators have to comply with public interest principles such as safety, frequency and quality of supply, consumer protection and the promotion of energy efficiency.

 The same entity can carry out more than one activity which composes the SPN (s.
-11.2 DL 244/2015), and the exercise of any such activity is subject to certification by the ENMC (s.
-12.1 DL 244/2015).
+12.2 of DL 31/2006 as amended by DL 244/2015).